Home » Hawaii Crafts » Artificial Hawaiian Flower Wreath Tutorial

 Secure all flowers to the wreath with hot glue.

-Remember to allow for them to fully dry before hanging on the wall.
+Remember to allow them to dry fully before hanging your flower wreath on the wall.

 Image of a gold hoop wreath with palm leaves and pink hibiscus flowers on it.